Decisiveness of Stochastic Systems and its Application to Hybrid Models (Full Version): Stochastic Hybrid Systems

 We now give more vocabulary to refer to hybrid systems.
 If there is a switch-transition $(\ell, \ve) \xrightarrow{e} (\ell', \ve')$, we say that edge $e$ is \emph{enabled} at state $(\ell, \ve)$.
 An edge $e$ is enabled at state $(\ell, \ve)$ if it can be taken with no delay from state $(\ell,\ve)$.
 Given a state $s = (\ell, \ve)$ and an edge $e = (\ell, a, \ell')$ of $\calH$, we define $I(s, e) = \{\tau \in \IR^+ \mid s \xrightarrow{\tau, e} s'\}$ as the set of delays after which edge $e$ is enabled from $s$, and $I(s) = \bigcup_e I(s, e)$ as the set of delays after which any edge is enabled from $s$.
 For instance, in the hybrid system from Example~\ref{ex:pacman1}, for $s = (\ell_0,(0,0.2))$, the set $I(s,e_0) = \intervalco{0,0.8}$, and $I(s) = \intervalco{0,1.8}\setminus\{0.8\}$.

 We say that a state $s \in L \times \IR^n$ is \emph{non-blocking} if $I(s) \neq \emptyset$.
-In the sequel, we only consider hybrid systems such that all states are non-blocking, thereby justifying why considering solely mixed transitions is doable---such a transition is available from any state.
+In the sequel, we only consider hybrid systems such that all states are non-blocking, which implies that a mixed transition is always possible from any state.
+When adding stochasticity on top of this model, this will allow to have a well-defined probability distribution on runs, which consist of mixed transitions.